ZiadSaad74/Andalusia-works/README.md

 - Dashboard Implementation:
 Performed the full analysis and visualization in Power BI, focusing on geographic performance and call result metrics.

-- Scraping Doctors’ Data
-Description:
+- Dashboard is accessed by this link: https://leads-cities-analysis.streamlit.app/

 # 5- Scrapping doctors’ information from external medical platforms.